elementary-Inc/blog/_posts/2019-12-02-introducing-elementary-os-5-1-hera.md

 {% include featured.html post=post %}
 </aside>

 Together, these two components greatly improve the first impressions of elementary OS from first run or getting a new computer all the way through using your account for the first time.
 With a fresh codebase across both, we'll also be able to more quickly iterate on features and fixes.
-And the new Installer will round out the trifecta in a future update.

 ### Flatpak